Updated October 19, 2023

-- It may become difficult to monitor the financial covenants mentioned in the term sheet.
+- Monitoring the financial covenants mentioned in the term sheet may become difficult.

 Some of the key takeaways of the article are:

-- It refers to funding raised for more than a year that usually falls in the range of 5 to 25 years.
+- It refers to funding raised for over a year that usually falls in the 5 to 25 years range.

 - This type of financing can be the issuance of equity shares, debt funding, long-term leases, or bonds.